 The extensor tendons lie on the back side of the hand and fingers.
 They attach muscles in the forearm to the finger bones and have the important job of extending or straightening the fingers.
-The extensor tendons can be injured sharply with cuts or with crushing type injuries.
+Extensor tendon lacerations can be caused by cuts or with crushing type injuries.
 When one or more of the tendons are injured, patients may experience the following symptoms:

 - Inability to extend the fingers

 Any injury or cut to the hand/wrist that results in the inability to move the finger should be evaluated.
 Most times, a thorough history and physical examination can diagnose these injuries.
 X-rays are often used to evaluate bone injuries or foreign bodies in the cut.
 MRI or Ultrasound studies can be used to confirm diagnoses or in the case of partial injuries.